dereuromark/cakephp-upgrade/README.md

 a) Copy the current Cake master branch into a new `/lib` folder (besides your `/app` dir) as `/lib/Cake`

-b) Copy this plugin into your /app/Plugin folder as `/app/Plugin/Upgrade`
+b) Copy this plugin into your `/app/Plugin` folder as `/app/Plugin/Upgrade`

-c) Manually rename `app/config` folder to `app/Config` (we need the bootstrap.php here).
+c) Manually rename `/app/config` folder to `/app/Config` (we need the bootstrap.php here).

 d) Put `CakePlugin::load('Upgrade')` or `CakePlugin::loadAll();` in your app/Config bootstrap to make sure this plugin is loaded

 e) Either put the cake shell from the downloaded 2.x repository in app/Console or use the lib/Cake one.

-f) Run any of the above commands.
+f) Ready to go!
+Run any of the available commands (see details below).
 The most important one is `locations` and should be run first.

 Don't forget to remove the old 1.3 cake folder and manually clear the (persistent) cache before running the shell.